kroxylicious/design/proposals/001-ClusterRepresentation.md

 All specified endpoints will be bound.

-When a connection is made to an endpoint,  the system must resolve that connection to a downstream broker and hence a downstream cluster.
+When a connection is made to an endpoint,  the system must resolve that connection to a downstream broker and hence a virtual cluster.

 To do this, it resolves the endpoint and any SNI information against the model.
-This should yield exactly one broker belonging to a downstream cluster.
+This should yield exactly one broker belonging to a virtual cluster.
 It is an error otherwise and the connnection must be closed.

-If TLS is in use, the SSLContext can be generated from the downstream cluster definition.
+If TLS is in use, the SSLContext can be generated from the virtual cluster definition.
 This will be passed to Netty to let it complete the TLS handshake.

-The downstream broker and downstream cluster is used to identify the upstream broker and upstream cluster.
+The downstream broker and virtual cluster is used to identify the upstream broker and physical cluster.

-The upstream cluster and downstream broker provide the filter chain.
+The physical cluster and downstream broker provide the filter chain.

 The handler chain connects to the upstream broker.